 This will be the most relaxing day of the seven days Vilcabamba Espiritu Pampa Trek.
 After breakfast, we will be hiking to Espiritu Pampa Vilcabamba archeological complex.
 We will be entering through the dense region of the complex.

-Once at the campsite, we will be leaving our belongings at the campsite and carry on to the archeological site.
+Once at the campsite, we will be leaving our belongings and will be visiting archaeological sites.
 Here, our guide will give you a detailed tour of the prime sectors of the complex.

 After a full day tour, we will be returning to the campsite for dinner.

 Our crew will be waking you up to a freshly brewed coffee or tea.
 After breakfast, we will start with a five hours hike to Chihuankiry.
 We will be stopping for lunch here.